Piflyer/SmartDisplayPi/README.md

 # SmartDisplayPi
 An awesome smart display powered by Google Assistant and Raspberry Pi.
 ## NOTE
 This is still in development.
-Google Assistant is currently brolen due to the libraries.
+Google Assistant is currently broken due to the libraries.
 A fix is on the way.
 ## Features

 * Google Assistant